 Interest Rate Range:

-- The range of interest rates provided above is with respect to individual loans disbursed during Quarter-III : FY2018.
+- The range of interest rates provided above is with respect to individual loans disbursed during Quarter-IV : FY2018.

 - Mean rate = Sum of rate of all loan accounts / Number of all loan accounts.